My infatuation with New Orleans started on a merry-go-round.

 Ten years ago, on Aug.
 29, 2005, Hurricane Katrina blew through New Orleans, taking thousands of lives, homes and businesses and leaving behind catastrophic flooding that became the costliest natural disaster in U.S. history.
 It took years to revive the city that bore the burden of the nickname “The Big Easy.”

 But, a decade later, much of New Orleans has been rebuilt and reborn, and nowhere is that more evident than in the city’s culinary culture.
 Food and drink — and the celebrations they represent — have always been tied to New Orleans’ soul.

-While some eateries beloved by locals never reopened, new ones have in droves.
+While some eateries beloved to locals never reopened, new ones have in droves.
 The city now boasts over 1,400 restaurants — 600 more than existed in 2005, according to the New Orleans Conventions & Visitors Bureau.
 This year alone, 28 new restaurants had opened by July — “roughly one new restaurant every week,” with a few more high-profile ones on the way — the Times-Picayune reported recently.

 Stories of established restaurants that worked tirelessly to recover from flood damage and the relocation of tenured personnel have aroused the interest of first-time culinary-minded tourists in recent years, while modern restaurants gaining new fans have popped up en masse thanks to a younger demographic moving into the city’s Central Business District.

 The calamitous events of August 2005 still haunt longtime restaurateurs, many of whom can recall the damage done in great detail.
 But they feel fortunate that the culinary scene has thrived, thanks, in large part, to those who come from far away to support the Crescent City.